djheery/data-structures/binary-trees/red-black-tree/README.md

 Recoloring is always tried before anything elses.
 Then if that does not work we go to rotation.

+### Rotation

+A rotation is an operation on the Tree that changes the structure of the tree [without interfering with the overall ordering of nodes in the tree](https://en.wikipedia.org/wiki/Tree_rotation)

+In a tree rotation one node is moved up, and one node is moved down in the tree.

+### The Insertion Algorithm (Conceptual)

 The algorithm has two main cases depending on the colour of the uncle.

 - If the unlce is Red we do a recolour.